MrJmhouston/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Wording used in HTML to descrbe exactl what its objective is.
+Wording used in HTML to descrbe exactly what its objective is.
 -----------------------------------------------------------------------------
 2. Name two big differences between ```display: block;``` and ```display: inline;```.